runeisnot-email/rune-rfc/protocol.md

     201 <maximum payload> <receiver public key...> <server public key...>

-The client can now use the *MESSAGE* command, specifying it's own address, to send the signed, encrypted message, known as the *CLIENT MESSAGE* (The `Message Format` section explains how it's created).
+The client can now use the *MESSAGE* command, specifying its own address, to send the signed, encrypted message, known as the *CLIENT MESSAGE* (The `Message Format` section explains how it's created).